-A copy of the complete text for advertisements should be emailed to purchasing.
 Newspapers have been instructed to send all tearsheets and invoices to Procurement Services referencing the purchase order number.
 However, if you should receive any documents, please forward to the Procurement Services with the purchase order number referenced.

 Computer and Related Equipment

 You MUST get a quote (http://quotes.twu.edu) for computers and related equipment BEFORE you submit a requisition.
 As major providers of information technology to the campus, Office of Technology (ITS) provides assistance in selecting and deploying information technology solutions.
 Departments are required to involve Office of Technology in the early phases of projects involving the following: